uvarc/rc-learning/content/courses/python-high-performance/mpi-parallelization.md

 ```bash
 conda install -c conda-forge "openmpi=4.1.4=external_*"
 ```
+You *must* use the `external` hook so that mpi4py will link to a version of MPI that will communicate with the cluster resource manager.
+Do _not_ install openmpi directly from conda-forge.

-Once this has completed, you can install mpi4py
+Once this installation has completed, you can install mpi4py
 ```
 conda install -c conda-forge mpi4py
 ```